Pop Open Your Creativity with the Jack in the Box Quilt Block Tutorial 🎁💥🧵

 Cut the four patterns from the downloaded page(s) just outside the dotted lines.

-With a dab of Elmer's Glue Stick, the one that goes on purple and dries clear, stick the back side of #1 to the unprinted side of the pattern.
-Use the dashed placement lines to position it.
+With a dab of Elmer's Washable Glue Stick, the one that goes on purple and dries clear, stick the back side of #1 to the unprinted side of the pattern.
+Use the dashed placement line that runs through the Goose patch (black arr0w) to position it.

 Position Patch #1 using the dashed placement lines as a guide